PagerDuty/terraform-provider-pagerduty/website/docs/r/slack_connection.html.markdown

   * `id` - The ID of the slack connection.
   * `source_name`- Name of the source (team or service) in Slack connection.
-  * `channel_name`- Name of the Slack channel in Slack connection
+  * `channel_name`- Name of the Slack channel in Slack connection.

 ## Import

-Slack connections can be imported using using the related `workspace` ID and the `slack_connection` ID separated by a dot, e.g.
+Slack connections can be imported using the related `workspace` ID and the `slack_connection` ID separated by a dot, e.g.

 ```
 $ terraform import pagerduty_slack_connection.main T02A123LV1A.PUABCDL
 ```